MicrosoftDocs/windows-dev-docs/hub/apps/design/style/xaml-theme-resources.md

 ## Troubleshooting theme resources

-If you don’t follow the [guidelines for using theme resources](#guidelines-for-custom-theme-resources), you might see unexpected behavior related to themes in your app.
+If you don't follow the [guidelines for using theme resources](#guidelines-for-custom-theme-resources), you might see unexpected behavior related to themes in your app.

 For example, when you open a light-themed flyout, parts of your dark-themed app also change as if they were in the light theme.
 Or if you navigate to a light-themed page and then navigate back, the original dark-themed page (or parts of it) now looks as though it is in the light theme.